OpenGovIntelligence/json-qb/specification.md

 Note that cubes can be 'sparse' - not all combinations of dimensions necessarily have a corresponding observation.

+Refer to OpenGovIntelligence work on an 'application profile' for use of the RDF Data Cube Vocabulary.
+The API assumes that the underlying data follows this approach.

 ## 3. API overview

 (TO DO: explain overall structure of API)